 The following description is intended as a summary only.
 For complete information, reference should be made to the plan text.
+All terms not defined herein have the same meaning as defined in the Plan Text.

 On July 1, 2014, the defined benefit pension plan created by the Teachers' Pension Act ("TPA") was repealed and converted to the New Brunswick Teachers' Pension Plan (the "NBTPP" or "Plan") pursuant to the Teachers' Pension Plan Act (the "TPPA" or "Act") of New Brunswick.
 The NBTPP is governed by a Board of Trustees consisting of an equal number of individuals appointed by the Province of New Brunswick, as employer, and representatives appointed by the New Brunswick Teachers' Federation.